emqxarchive/emqx-docs-en/source/config.rst

     zone.external.upgrade_qos = off

-The maximum size of the flight window:
+The maximum size of the in-flight window:

 .. code-block:: properties